-Certified Visual Media Production Credit: If your business produced a movie or other type of media production in Maine, you may qualify for the credit, certified through the Department of Economic and Community Development.
-See 36 M.R.S.A. § 5219-Y.
+Line 1n.
+Certified Visual Media Production Credit: If the business produced a movie or other type of media production in Maine, it may qualify for the credit, certified through the Department of Economic and Community Development.
+36 M.R.S. § 5219-Y.